Your dental health is far more important than many people realize.

 - Oral health shares common risk factors with other chronic diseases and health conditions.

-- Poor oral health contributes to cardiovascular disease, endocarditis, pneumonia, as well as pregnancy and birth complications.
+- Poor oral health contributes to cardiovascular disease, endocarditis, and pneumonia, as well as pregnancy and birth complications.

 The U.S. Armed Forces feature dental requirements for people looking to enlist in the military.